textmate/latex.tmbundle/Support/help.markdown

 #### Templates

-To start from a template file, select `File⇢New From Template⇢LaTeX` and choose the template you prefer.
+To start from a template file, select File ⇢ New From Template ⇢ LaTeX and choose the template you prefer.

 * Article